microsoft/rushjs.io-website/pages/maintainer/add_to_repo.md

 ## Step 7: Adding more projects

 You can add more projects by following the same operations from Step 4.
 In our example, we would add **my-controls** next (because it depends on **my-toolchain**), and then **my-application** last (because it depends on everything).
-We chose to organize our projects ito categories "libraries" and "apps" which generally work pretty well.
-The final `"projects"` section might look like this:
+We proactively added a couple more category folders ("libraries" and "apps") since we expect more of these types of things in our scenario.
+The filled out `"projects"` section looks like this:

 ```jsonc
   "projects": [